 Years ago arson used to be the malicious burning of a person’s home.
 Today in Alabama arson is defined as the burning of any building.
 There are three different degrees of arson.
 First and second degree arson are the intentional burning of a building.
 To be charged with third degree arson the burning doesn’t have to be intentional, only reckless.
 Also, it makes a difference whether there is a person inside the building.

-You should talk to a lawyer that specializes in domestic violence before making any decisions about your case because it could be your freedom at stake.
-At Skier & Associates we are available to discuss your case with you in person, offer legal advice from experienced attorneys, and represent you if your case goes to trial.
+You should talk to a lawyer who often works in the area of criminal law before making any decisions about an arson charge.
+At Skier & Associates we are ready and willing to sit down and discuss your arson case with you, explain the legal process and what will come next, offer you advice on what you should do next, and discuss representing you if your case goes to court.

 There is hope for those who have been advocating for reform of Alabama’s marijuana possession laws.
 In a bill filed in the Alabama legislature, penalties for simple possession of marijuana would be lessened significantly going forward.
 This blog post will examine Alabama’s current marijuana laws as well as how they may change should this legislation become law.

 In a surprising and encouraging move, late last year (2018) the “First Step Act” passed both houses of Congress and was signed into law by the President.
 The Act purports to change several provisions that will have an effect on Federal criminal cases going forward, as well as many individuals who are serving federal sentences already.

 Here are some highlights of this 148 page piece of legislation; as always of course this analysis is early and could be modified over time.